The Varnish Cache project provides some high level instructions on improving cache hit rate.

-Your section.io Varnish metrics provide an overview of cache hit ratios for all asset types in addtion to cache hit ratios by type.
+Your section.io Varnish Cache metrics provide an overview of cache hit ratios for all asset types in addition to cache hit ratios by type.

 You can use these metrics to identify an object type for which you would like the cache hit ratio to be improved.

 Modify your local VCL file.
 Save and fire the requests at your local instance.
-See Local Development <localdevelopment>.
+See Local Development.

-Review logs again to confirm a change in the cache hit behaviour for the target assets.
+Review logs again to confirm a change in the cache hit behavior for the target assets.